 Track II Application Information

 The Track II - Accelerated nursing program begins in the summer and runs through four consecutive semesters - summer, fall, spring and summer.
-Approximately 40 students are accepted into this track.
+Up to 40 students are accepted into this track.

 - Once you've completed the pre-nursing general education courses and are accepted into the nursing program, you'll move on to the technical phase of the nursing program

 - Applicants to any tracks in the nursing program must be 18 years of age by the first